A-nn-e/Move-It/ReadMe.md

 An AR based application for physical well being and education.

 ## INSTRUCTIONS FOR BUILDING:
+1. Use Unity for building the app.
-1. Use minimum API level 24 while building the app (Android 7.0 Nougat).
+2. Use minimum API level 24 while building the app (Android 7.0 Nougat).
-2. Use Gradle version 5.6.4 for successfully building the app.
+3. Use Gradle version 5.6.4 for successfully building the app.

 ## INSTRUCTIONS FOR USE:
  1. Create a new profile if you are a new user otherwise use your credentials to login.